 - Skill gap and lack of Big Data professionals

 Python has overcome almost all the Big Data challenges.
-Still, a significant concern is a shortage of experts corresponding to the rising demand in industries.
+Still, a significant concern is a shortage of experts corresponding to industry demand.

 How Does Python Handle Big Data?